Faculty & Staff

 Dr. Dobrin currently teaches courses in the Juvenile Justice System, the Criminal Justice System, Violence Research, Policing, and Criminological Theory.
 In 2006 he was an Academic Fellow at the Foundation for the Defense of Democracy.
 Part of his Fellowship involved overseas travel for an intensive immersion in the world of terrorism, and the ways the political, diplomatic, military, intelligence, and criminal justice systems respond to or prevent it.

-Dr. Sameer Hinduja is an Assistant Professor in the School of Criminology and Criminal Justice at Florida Atlantic University.
+Dr. Sameer Hinduja is a Professor in the School of Criminology and Criminal Justice at Florida Atlantic University.
 He works nationally and internationally with the private and public sector to reduce online victimization and its real-world consequences.
 His research has been featured in hundreds of print and online articles around the world, as well as on radio and TV.
 Dr. Hinduja has written two books, and his interdisciplinary research is widely published in a number of academic journals.
 He is a member of the Research Advisory Board for the Internet Safety Task Force at Harvard Law School's Berkman Center for Internet & Society, and has given presentations for a range of audiences including Fortune 500 companies, federal law enforcement, and NGOs.

 Dr. Dave Kalinich joined the FAU community in January of 2002 as Chair of the Criminology/Criminal Justice Department.
 Dr. Kalinich received his Doctorate Degree in Social Sciences (economics, political science, & criminal justice) from Michigan State University in 1978.
 His undergraduate studies are in the areas of economics and human relations.
 Dr. Kalinich served on the criminal justice faculty at Michigan State University for 18 years, as Criminal Justice Department Chair at Northern Michigan University for 6 years.
 He also served as the criminal justice graduate school coordinator at Grand Valley State University, Grand Rapids, Michigan for 3 years before accepting the position at FAU.
 Dr. Kalinich has published a number of books and articles in the field and has an extensive background in planning and providing training programs to criminal justice professionals.
 He also worked as an adult parole officer for a ten-year period for the State of Ohio prior to his academic career.